Health and Safety Representatives (HSRs)

 Health and Safety Representatives have the right to draft, identify and implement preventive and protective measures designed to protect the health and safety of all employees.

-- monitor the microclimatic conditions in working spaces for the physical and psychological wellbeing of employees (heating, ventilation, toilet facilities, cleanliness, lightning, signs, level of barrier-free accessibility, creation of a break room/lunch area, etc.);
+- monitor the microclimatic conditions in working spaces for the physical and psychological wellbeing of employees (heating, ventilation, toilet facilities, cleanliness, lightning, signs, creation of a barrier-free environment, creation of a break room/lunch area, etc.);

 - address and solve the problems below: